April 9, 2014

 A zero-equity housing cooperative is a not-for-profit organization that seeks to provide affordable housing and foster community among residents through shared meals, chores, and events.
 Housing cooperatives are always democratically owned and managed by their members.

-Usually, the housing cooperative owns property or is working toward property ownership.
+Usually, the housing cooperative owns property or is working toward property ownership (in our case, the latter).

 You may have heard of housing cooperatives in New York or other cities in which residents own a condo or apartment and engage with other members in the collective management of the apartment complex or community.
 Individuals hold title to condos or other units and can sell their units at a profit.
 While this has some similarities to our model, namely member ownership and management, it is very different – in the model we practice, the nonprofit organization that members run holds title to property, not individuals, and the organization cannot sell property at a profit.
 Hence, it is a zero-equity model.